...of transformation, consciousness, and elders making a difference

 Libby and Len Traubman: Their journey of cross-cultural dialogue

-Goldenroom, a blog about cross-cultural living, recently published this interview about this interfaith CEN Member couple's life of sustained peace building.
+Goldenroom, a blog about cross-cultural living, recently published this interview about this interfaith EAN Member couple's life of sustained peace building.

 Down to earth with warm, ready laughs, and parents to two grown children, Libby, a former social worker and Len, a retired pediatric dentist, might seem an unlikely couple to be leading cross-cultural dialogue in some of the world’s most acute communal conflicts.